Benohene/benny-graphyx-inteview-pp3/README.md

 Select the correct branch for deployment from the drop-down menu and click Deploy Branch for manual deployment.

+---
 # <strong style="color:yellow">CREDITS</strong>
 I watched a lot of python tutorials along Code Institute materials to get deeper understand of the python language.
-I watch videos from therese youtube channels AmigosCode
++ I watch videos from therese youtube channels
+    + AmigosCode
-Programming with Mosh
+    + Programming with Mosh
-Teddy Smith
+    + Teddy Smith
-Bro Code
+    + Bro Code

++ The interview questions and structure of the code was done by the help of the video tutorials by Bro Code.

++ Exporting results functionality based on Love_Sandwiches demo project by CI.

+### <b>Acknowledgement</b>
 I want to appreciate my mentor Daisy Mc Girr for her time and efforts invested in me.

 Background image was taken from [Pexel](https://www.pexels.com/de-de/).